-In February, Denison announced that the company finalized its 2021 plans for the further assessment and de-risking of the ISR mining method planned for Wheeler River's Phoenix deposit.
-To facilitate these plans, the Wheeler River Joint Venture ("WRJV") approved a \$24.0 million budget for 2021 (100% basis, Denison's share \$19.4 million), to fund activities including the resumption of the EA process, as well as the advancement of engineering studies, metallurgical testing, and a 2021 ISR field program.
-The detailed results of the 2021 ISR field program supported the permitting and preparation of the FFT (defined below) and the EIS and FS processes.
+In February, Denison announced completion of its 2021 assessments and de-risking plans for the in-situ recovery ("ISR") mining method planned for Wheeler River's Phoenix deposit ("Phoenix").
+The Wheeler River Joint Venture ("WRJV") approved a \$24.0 million budget for 2021 (100% basis, Denison's share \$19.4 million), to fund activities including the advancement of engineering studies, metallurgical testing, and a 2021 ISR field program.
+The budget also supported the resumption of activities related to the Environmental Assessment process (the "EA") for Wheeler River being undertaken in accordance with the requirements of the Canadian Environmental Assessment Act, 2012 and the Saskatchewan Environmental Assessment Act, which had been temporarily suspended in 2020 amidst the significant social and economic disruption resulting from the COVID-19 pandemic and the Company's commitment to ensure employee safety, support public health efforts to limit transmission of COVID-19, and exercise prudent financial discipline.
+The results of the 2021 ISR field program supported the permitting and preparation of the FFT (defined below) and the EA and FS processes.

 In July, Denison announced, as part of its 2021 ISR field program, it had completed the installation of a five-spot large-diameter commercial scale well ("CSW") test pattern in the Phase 1 area of Phoenix Zone A ("Phase 1"), to facilitate further hydrogeologic testing and assessment of down-hole permeability enhancement tools.
-In addition, nine of eleven planned MWs were installed within the Phase 1 area, to facilitate ongoing observation of the current and future hydrogeological test work - allowing for detailed hydrogeological assessment and water quality sampling.
+In addition, nine of eleven planned monitoring wells ("MWs") were installed within the Phase 1 area, to facilitate ongoing observation of the current and future hydrogeological test work - allowing for detailed hydrogeological assessment and water quality sampling.

 In August, Denison reported positive interim results from the ongoing ISR metallurgical test program.
-Test work consistently supported an ISR mining uranium head-grade for Phoenix in excess of the 10 g/L assumed in the 2018 PFS.
-Accordingly, the Company adapted its plans for the remaining metallurgical test work to reflect a 50% increase in the head-grade of uranium bearing solution ("UBS") to be recovered from the ISR mining wellfield, of 15 g/L.
+Test work consistently supported an ISR mining uranium head-grade for Phoenix in excess of the 10 g/L assumed in the Pre-Feasibility Study for the Wheeler River project completed in 2018 ("2018 PFS").
+Accordingly, the Company adapted its plans for the remaining metallurgical test work to reflect a 50% increase in the head-grade of uranium bearing solution ("UBS") to be recovered from the ISR mining wellfield, of 15 grams per litre ("g/L").

-In October, the Company announced the initial results from the completion of the highly successful ISR field test program.
-The results from the field test were highlighted by the following:

-- Achieving commercial-scale production flow rates consistent with those assumed in the 2018 PFS; - Demonstrating hydraulic control of injected solution during the ion tracer test; - Establishing breakthrough times between injection and recovery wells consistent with previously prepared estimates; and - Demonstrating the ability to remediate the five-spot CSW test pattern.
+In October, the Company announced the initial results of the highly successful ISR field test program.
+The program results were highlighted by: (a) achieving commercial-scale production flow rates consistent with those assumed in the 2018 PFS; (b) demonstrating hydraulic control of injected solution during the ion tracer test; (c) establishing breakthrough times between injection and recovery wells consistent with previously prepared estimates; and (d) demonstrating the ability to remediate the five-spot CSW test pattern.

-Given consistently positive results from field and laboratory testing, Denison and the WRJV approved the initiation of the formal FS report process for the Phoenix ISR project, and appointed Wood PLC ("Wood") as independent lead author of the FS.
+Given consistently positive results from field and laboratory testing, Denison and the WRJV approved the initiation of the formal FS report process for the Phoenix ISR project, and appointed Wood Canada Limited ("Wood") as independent lead author of the FS.